If you have a job interview coming up, these strategies will help you to calm your job interview anxiety so that you can perform at your best.

 Life coach and career advisor Chris Delaney says, “Recently I questioned confident vs. anxious interviewees how much time they spent researching, planning their interview, rehearsing questions, and practicing their responses.
 On average, the confident interviewees spent around nine hours over three to four days on these tasks; the anxious interviewees spent just 45 minutes.”

-Before your job interview, practice your interview responses with a career coach, a savvy friend, or a recorder like the type you can find on most smart phones and most computers.
+Before your job interview, practice your interview responses with a career coach, a savvy friend, or a recorder.
+On an iPhone, the app is called “Voice Memos.”
 If you practice your answers enough, you will feel more comfortable delivering them during the interview.
 It shouldn’t sound like you are reading from a script, though, so make sure you practice sounding conversational.

 Lots of people have trouble sleeping well the night before any big event, so be sure to get good sleep two nights before your interview so that you don’t show up for your job interview exhausted from not sleeping well two nights in a row.
 If you are take something like Tylenol PM, take it two nights before your interview, not the night before your interview because a lot of people report it makes them feel sluggish and fuzzy the next day.